New wave of British heavy metal: Decline

 The N.W.O.B.H.M.
 Encyclopedia by Malc Macmillan lists more than 500 recording bands established in the decade between 1975 and 1985 and related to the movement.
 (Note: The last notable ones being: Baby Tuckoo, Chrome Molly, Tredegar, and Battlezone.)
 Probably as many bands launched in the same period, but never emerged from their local club scene, or recorded nothing more than demo tapes or limited pressings of self-produced singles.
 The record labels' lack of interest, poor management of bands, internal struggles and musical choices that turned off much of their original fan base, resulted in most groups disbanding and disappearing by the end of the decade.
 A few of the best known groups, such as Praying Mantis in Japan and Saxon, Demon and Tokyo Blade in mainland Europe, survived in foreign markets.
 Some others, namely Raven, Girlschool and Grim Reaper, tried to break through in the US market signing with American labels, but their attempts were unsuccessful.
 Two of the more popular bands of the movement, however, went on to considerable, lasting success.
-Iron Maiden has since become one of the most commercially successful and influential heavy metal bands of all time, even after adopting a more progressive style.
+Iron Maiden have since become one of the most commercially successful and influential heavy metal bands of all time, even after adopting a more progressive style.
 Def Leppard became even more successful, targeting the American mainstream rock market with their more refined hard rock sound.